 Recall that a {\bf fence from $f_0 $ to $f_n $} is an ordered set $F=\{ f_0 <f_1 >f_2 <\cdots f_n \} $ or $F=\{ f_0 >f_1 <f_2 >\cdots f_n \} $ and that an ordered set is called {\bf connected} iff, for any two elements $a,b\in P$, there is a fence from $a$ to $b$.
 Recall that, for two nonempty ordered sets $A$ and $B$, the {\bf linear sum} $A\oplus B$ is the union of $A$ and $B$ with added comparabilities such that $A<B$, and that an ordered set is called {\bf coconnected} iff it cannot be decomposed into a linear sum.
 By Theorems 4.3 and 4.7 in \cite{KRtow}, ordered sets that have a linear sum decomposition or that are disconnected are reconstructible.
 Hence, we can assume that all ordered sets in this paper are connected and coconnected.

 An order-autonomous set is called {\bf maximal} iff it is not properly contained in a nontrivial order-autonomous set.
-Connected and coconnected ordered sets have a canonical decomposition into a union of pairwise disjoint maximal order-autonomous sets $P_t $ with $t\in T$, where $T$ is called the {\bf index set}, ordered by $t<u$ iff every element of $P_t $ is below every element of $P_u $.
+Connected and coconnected ordered sets have a canonical decomposition into a union of pairwise disjoint maximal order-autonomous subsets $P_t $ with $t\in T$, where $T$ is called the {\bf index set}, ordered by $t<u$ iff every element of $P_t $ is below every element of $P_u $.
 For every $x\in P$, the index $I(x)\in T$ is the unique element of $T$ such that $x\in P_{I(x)} $.

 Although \cite{SchrSetRec} gives a clear impression that reconstruction of decomposable ordered sets will follow its own unique path, to prove Theorem \ref{getnonexcndeck}, we must include {\bf NTMA-cards}, that is, cards $P\setminus \{ x\} $ for which the removed point $x$ is in a nontrivial order-autonomous subset of $P$.
-Recall that ${\rm Aut} (Q)$ denotes the automorphism group of $Q$.
+Recall that ${\rm Aut} (Q)$ denotes the automorphism group of an ordered set $Q$.